IBM-Bluemix-Docs/security-advisor/setup-network.md

 ## Before you begin
 {: #before-network}
-Before you get started, be sure that you have the following prerequistes:
+Before you get started, be sure that you have the following prerequisites:

 * A standard Kubernetes Service cluster version 1.14.10_1552 or higher.
 * The [{{site.data.keyword.cloud_notm}} CLI and Kubernetes Service plug-in](/docs/cli?topic=cli-install-ibmcloud-cli)